rob121/bt-presence/README.md

 ## Building

-This is used to build for a raspberry pi
+This is used to build for a raspberry pi, optionally use the util/build file which contains this command
 ```
-env GOOS=linux GOARCH=arm GOARM=5 go build -o discovery-pi
+env GOOS=linux GOARCH=arm GOARM=5 go build -o devicepresence
 ```

 ## Web Interface